denisemw/OWLET/README.md

 This step is optional, but will allow you to automatically link the frame-by-frame eye tracking data with information about the task.
 To do this, create a folder(s) that specifies optional information for each task(s):

 A video of the task in .mov or .mp4 format (maximum frame rate of 30 fps)
-* If this is included, OWLET will save a video of the subject's point-of-gaze overlayed on the task video in addition to the frame-by-frame csv output
+* This will save a video of the subject's point-of-gaze overlayed on the task video.

 A csv file with trial timings
-* If this is included, OWLET will tag the start of each trial in the frame-by-frame csv output
+* This will tag the start of each trial in the frame-by-frame csv output

 A csv file with x/y areas of interest (AOIs)
-* If this is included, OWLET will tag which AOI that the baby’s point-of-gaze was in for each video frame in the csv output; if custom AOIs are not included, the csv output will only tag whether the baby is looking at the left, right, or away from the screen for each video frame
+* This will tag which custom AOI that the child's’s point-of-gaze was in for each video frame in the csv output;

 <p align="right">(<a href="#top">back to top</a>)</p>